Sometimes, it’s not easy to identify the difference between a gerund phrase and a participle phrase in a sentence.

 Hurrying to get out of the office, Mary forgot her coat and umbrella.

-Here the first clause is telling us the reason why Mary forgot her coat and umbrella.
+Here, the first clause tells us why Mary forgot her coat and umbrella.
 The active verb is to forget and not to hurry.

 Frightened by the noise of the fireworks display, my dog hid under the table.